MaterializeInc/materialize/doc/user/content/integrations/redpanda-cloud.md

     d.
 Choose the **Read** and **Write** permissions for the **Topics** section

     e.
-You can choose which topics you want to grant access to, but you can also choose to grant access to all topics by adding a `*` in the **Topics ID** input field.
+You can grant access on a per-topic basis, but you can also choose to grant access to all topics by adding a `*` in the **Topics ID** input field.

     f.
 Click on **Create**